 Details of purchasing may be undertaken by the Purchasing Specialist, or depending on workload, assigned to other employees.
 The Purchasing Specialist should always coordinate purchasing decisions, and shall maintain databases of potential vendors and bidding events, and shall perform other specific duties as specified in Policy #E032.550 Class.
 Spec.-Purchasing Specialist.
 The Purchasing Specialist shall approve all purchases over $500.
 This shall not apply to materials purchases or utility payments.

-The Purchasing Specialist supervises and maintains purchase order control for non-library material related purchases, reporting the distribution of purchase orders to the Coordinator of Finance and Support Services.
+The Purchasing Specialist supervises and maintains purchase order control for non-library material related purchases, reporting the distribution of purchase orders to the Finance and Support Services Manager.

-All purchases over $2500 must be reviewed and approved by the Library Director, Deputy Director or Coordinator of Finance and Support Services, in addition to the Purchasing Specialist.
-All computer and related hardware and software purchases over $500 shall have the additional requirement of approval by the Management Information Services Coordinator.
+All purchases over $2500 must be reviewed and approved by the Library Director, Assistant Director or Finance and Support Services Manager, in addition to the Purchasing Specialist.
+All computer and related hardware and software purchases over $500 shall have the additional requirement of approval by the Information Technology Manager.

 The release of Capital Projects funds shall require a motion of the Board of Trustees.